 - Choose local, organic, grass-fed meats and animal products.

-- Try meat-less Mondays (or any day of the week for that matter).
+- Try Meat Free Monday, or any day of the week for that matter.

 - Choose fresh foods with minimal processing steps.
 Freezing, packaging, processing, cooking and refrigerating all increase energy use.